randommm/rabbitmq-website/site/oauth2-examples.md

 ### <a id="use-custom-scope-field" class="anchor" href="#use-custom-scope-field">Use a Custom Scope Field</a>

-There are some Authorization servers which cannot include RabbitMQ scopes into the standard JWT `scope` field.
+There are some authorization servers which cannot include RabbitMQ scopes into the standard JWT `scope` field.
 Instead, they can include RabbitMQ scopes in a custom JWT scope of their choice.

 It is possible to configure RabbitMQ with a different field to look for scopes as shown below: